devmatty/n8n_agent_proj/README.md

 Python implementation (agent.py)

 ```
-while not done:
+The agent works in a loop, repeating until it finishes:
-  1. Send conversation history and tools to Claude
+  1. Send the conversation history and available tools to Claude
-  2. If Claude requests a tool, run it
+  2. If Claude asks to use a tool, run that tool
-  3. Send the result back, loop
+  3. Send the result back to Claude
   4. Stop when Claude produces a final summary
 ```